 COVID-19: Nagaland declares indefinite lockdown from Sunday midnight

-The Nagaland government has announced an indefinite lockdown in the state from Sunday midnight in view of the coronavirus outbreak, officials said.
-The country is observing a 14-hour-long 'Janta curfew' since 7 am.
+Nagaland, where no coronavirus case has been detected, will impose an indefinite lockdown from midnight Sunday as a precautionary measure against the coronavirus outbreak, Chief Secretary Temjen Toy said.

-Chief Secretary Temjen Toy told media persons that though no positive coronavirus case has been reported in the state so far, the precautionary measure has been taken as per the Epidemic Diseases Act, 1897.
 "All shops and business establishments barring pharmacies, petrol pumps and grocery stores shall remain closed till further orders.
-All commercial passenger vehicles such as buses, taxis, autorickshaws or two-wheeler taxis shall remain off the roads," Toy said.
+All commercial passenger vehicles such as buses, taxis, auto-rickshaws or two-wheeler taxis shall remain off roads," Toy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)